sri-chalam/ai-tech-notes/articles/balancing-ai-speed-with-code-quality.md

 The cumulative effect is **~87.5 million array element shifts**.
 The complexity changes from O(n) to O(n^2).

 👉 This issue could have been avoided with a clear instruction to *optimize code for large list*.
-Beyond detailed prompts, **developers should actively discuss implementation options with the AI coding agent**-asking questions like "What are the pros and cons of different filtering approaches?"
+Beyond detailed prompts, **developers should actively discuss implementation options with the AI coding agent**—asking questions like "What are the pros and cons of different filtering approaches?"
 This collaborative exploration helps identify trade-offs between performance, memory usage, and code readability before committing to an approach.

 ### ⚡ Scenario 2: Not Initializing List Capacity – Inefficiency at Scale

 There is a requirement to create a Java CustomerDTO class from a provided JSON schema that contains the customer's transaction list.
 An AI coding agent is used to generate this code.
 Since the prompt does not indicate that there can be up to 20,000 transactions, the generated CustomerDTO class uses a default Java list with no initial capacity.

 Without explicit initialization, ArrayList starts with a default capacity of 10.
 When this is exceeded, Java creates a new array with 1.5× the current capacity (10 → 15 → 22 → 33...) and copies all existing elements.
-For a 20,000-item list, this triggers approximately 20 resize operations, each requiring a full array copy-resulting in considerable memory allocation overhead and performance degradation.
+For a 20,000-item list, this triggers approximately 20 resize operations, each requiring a full array copy—resulting in considerable memory allocation overhead and performance degradation.

 The same capacity initialization problem occurs during data transformation.
-When CustomerDTO is converted to a different JSON format class (e.g., for external API consumption), the transformed class must also initialize its transaction list with appropriate capacity-otherwise, it suffers the same resize overhead during population.
+When CustomerDTO is converted to a different JSON format class (e.g., for external API consumption), the transformed class must also initialize its transaction list with appropriate capacity—otherwise, it suffers the same resize overhead during population.

 👉 Providing context about expected list sizes and usage patterns would have helped the AI generate more efficient code from the start.